 DePaul University Division of Mission and Ministry > Programming & Services > Faculty & Staff Programming > Mission Ambassadors

 The Mission Ambassadors serve to ensure the vitality and sustainability of our mission as a Vincentian institution.
 They are a concrete manifestation of a vision of distributed leadership and responsibility for mission across the institution.
-The Mission Ambassadors function as a vehicle for fostering and supporting a collaborative network of faculty and staff who function as a dynamic community of practice for mission and who serve as vital agents of the work of mission integration and mission effectiveness across the institution.
+The Mission Ambassadors function as a vehicle for fostering and supporting a collaborative network of faculty and staff, forming a dynamic community of practice for mission integration and mission effectiveness across the institution.

 DePaul University needs the help and participation of faculty and staff across the institution to serve as leaders who sustain our Vincentian mission in vibrant, creative and effective ways.
 Becoming a Mission Ambassador enables you to build a sense of community with other faculty and staff who are dedicated to DePaul’s mission, while learning more about DePaul’s Vincentian heritage and best practices for integrating mission into your day to day life and work at DePaul.